vindhya124/refactor-this/README.md

-# refactor-this
-A terribly written Web API project that can be used as a test for potential C# applicants.
-It's terrible on purpose, so that you can show us how we can improve it.

-## Getting started for applicants
+The attached project is a poorly written products API.

-Fork this repository and make your changes to this project to make it better.
+Your job, should you choose to accept it, is to make changes to this project to make it better.
 Simple.
-There are no rules, except that we know that this project is very badly written, on purpose.
-So, your job, should you choose to accept it, is to make the project better in any way you see fit.
+There are no rules, changes are not limited to pure refactors.

+There is no time limit (we all work at different speed!), but as a guideline, we recommend spending between 2-4 hours on the exercise.

+Please consider all aspects of good software engineering (including but not limited to design, reliability, readability, extensibility, quality) and show us how you'll make it #beautiful.

+Once completed, send back your solution in a zip file (source code only please to keep the zip small) and include a new README describing the improvements you have made and the rationale behind those decisions.

+Good luck!

+## Instructions

 To set up the project:

-* Visual Studio 2015 is preferred.
-* Open in VS.
+* Open project in VS.
 * Restore nuget packages and rebuild.
 * Run the project.